samroberts58/ConvolNeuralNet_dogscats/Code/README.md

 1. Go to the following URL and retrieve the images.tar.gz then place in your working directory: https://www.kaggle.com/zippyz/cats-and-dogs-breeds-classification-oxford-dataset#images.tar.gz

 2. Unzip images.tar.gz in your working directory and an images folder will appear with the jpgs.
+Remove the .mat files (there are 3) from the folder.

 3. Make two directories inside the images folder: '00000' and '00001' These will act as class labels.